Zip in chunks

 the Magento application.
 Magento prohibits depending on and directly using

-the ObjectManager in
+ObjectManager in

 your code.